Jacquemart (bellstriker)

 The word is originally French but is sometimes used in English as well.
 The origin of the word is disputed, but one theory relates it to a tool called a 'jacke', used by the craftsmen building church towers, the steeplejacks.

+In the South-West, the only existing one is that of Lavaur, located at the top of the bell tower of the Saint-Alain cathedral.
+Legend has it that during the wars of religion a Protestant prisoner was locked up in the bell tower and had to ring the bells every hour.
+He built a mechanism to do it for him.